Why SMART Goals Work Better Than Regular Goals

 - Motivation is more stable over time

-Relevance connects action to purpose.
-And while motivation comes and goes, purpose tends to keep you going long after the initial excitement fades.
+Relevance links your actions to a deeper purpose.
+And while motivation naturally comes and goes, purpose is often what keeps you moving forward after the initial excitement wears off.

 5. Time-Bound Goals Create Urgency